mikegcoleman/hybrid-workshop/pwd_readme.md

 	Checking connectivity... done.
 	```

-	You now have the necessary demo code on your Linux VM.
+	You now have the necessary demo code on your worker host.

 ### <a name="task2.2"></a> Task 2.2: Build and Push the Linux Web App Image